 - have had muscular side effects when taking a statin in the past

-- have had, or have, a muscle disorder (including fibromyalgia)
+- have ever had a muscle disorder (including fibromyalgia)

-Lipitor chewable tablets contain a substance called aspartame - check with your doctor before taking these if you have phenylketonuria (a rare inherited disorder of protein metabolism).
+Lipitor chewable tablets contain something called aspartame.
+Check with your doctor before taking these if you have phenylketonuria (a rare inherited disorder of protein metabolism).

 Sometimes doctors may recommend taking it in the evening.
 This is because your body makes most cholesterol at night.
 If you're not sure when to take your medicine, ask a pharmacist or your doctor for advice.

-Swallow atorvastatin tablets whole with a glass of water.
-If you've been given chewable tablets, you can chew them or swallow them whole with a glass of water.
+Swallow atorvastatin tablets whole with a drink of water.
+If you've been given chewable tablets, you can chew them or swallow them whole with a drink of water.